M-Salman-khan/name-avatar/README.md

-# Name Avatar - Avatar Generator
+# 🎨 Name Avatar - Flask Based Avatar Generator

-A simple and elegant web application that generates personalized avatars based on user names and gender selection.
+A simple and elegant **Flask web application** that generates personalized avatars based on user names and gender selection.

 ## 🌟 Features